 Step 1: Look at the Big Picture

 A marketing budget is essential for your small business at any stage.
 However, knowing where you are on your small business journey can help you make important decisions.
-According to the Small Business Association, there are two obvious categories your business can fall under – start-up or running.
+Essentially, there are two obvious categories your business can fall under — start-up or running.

-Your current newbie or expert status will determine how much you’ll need in the marketing budget for your small business.
-Expect to spend more when you’re in the start-up phase than you will once you’re up and running.
+Your current start-up or expert status will impact how much you’ll need for the marketing budget for your small business.
+In general, expect to spend more when you’re in the start-up phase than once you’re up and running.

 For example, Matt’s biggest expense occurred in the start-up phase.
 He noticed that in LA’s competitive dog walking scene, a good logo is key for getting clients in the door.
 Therefore, he spent most of his initial budget on his logo in order to solidify brand identity.
 “I hired a cartoonist to bring my ideas to life and I didn’t skimp,” he said.

 Key takeaway: Prioritize your spending and focus on what would make you more competitive sooner than later.

 Outlining your sales funnel will help you understand: